 In 2014 we celebrated the first new MBTA station in three decades when the Assembly Square Orange Line Station opened to passengers.
 During one of Congressí transportation reauthorization debates over a decade ago, I worked to secure federal funding for this expansion and am pleased that work is now complete.

 2014 also brought news that the Department of Transportation (DOT) awarded the MBTA with a $20 million TIGER grant to revitalize Bostonís Ruggles Station.
 The DOT received $9.5 billion in grant applications, which was more than 15 times the amount of federal money available for this round of TIGER grants.

 In May of 2014, we celebrated a $310 million federal authorization for the Army Corps of Engineers to dredge the Boston Harbor.
 This work will deepen the harborís navigation channels so that it can accommodate newer, larger ships.
 The economic benefit of completing this dredging is significant, creating jobs and stimulating additional activity.

-I will continue fighting to increase access to public transportation by continuing to advocate for the Green Line Extension, making improvements to the Fairmont Line, and making progress on the Urban Ring.
-An enhanced public transportation system will give residents greater options, increase access to employment opportunities and help protect the environment.
+Increasing access to public transportation is a priority for me and I will keep advocating for the Green Line Extension as well as other efforts to improve the system.
+An enhanced public transportation network will give residents greater options, increase access to employment opportunities and help protect the environment.

 Open printer-friendly web page